-The Taranaki Regional Council Environmental Awards recognise outstanding initiatives in our region to protect and enhance Taranaki's environment.
+The Taranaki Regional Council Environmental Awards aim to honor exceptional mahi and initiatives within our region that contribute significantly to the protection and enhancement of Taranaki's environment.

-The annual awards are made in five categories to encourage environmental stewardship and sustainable development of our natural resources.
+These annual awards are in several categories, serving as a catalyst for fostering environmental stewardship and promoting sustainable development of our invaluable natural resources.

 Categories